 The calendar is the backbone of church communications.
 Sermon series, outreach events, giving campaigns, and seasonal moments all flow from it.

-When planned strategically, it keeps your team focused on what’s most important each season instead of reacting week to week.
-A strong calendar guides rhythm, storytelling, and priorities across every ministry area.
+When planned strategically, it keeps your team focused on what's most important each season instead of reacting week to week.
+A strong church communication calendar guides rhythm, storytelling, and priorities across every ministry area.
+See the ministry season cycle for how to plan around natural rhythms.

 The Difference Between a Calendar and a Communication Strategy